 A productive restaurant cashier is able to switch roles quickly between performing major restaurant tasks and attending to the needs of customers.

-He/she serves each visitor respectfully, swiftly and effectively with an honest, positive, friendly, and exuberant attitude.
+The restaurant cashier job description entails serving each visitor respectfully, swiftly and effectively with an honest, positive, friendly, and exuberant attitude.

 His/her responsibilities also include filing orders, receiving money, and carrying out suggestive selling while managing all cash issued and received during his/her shift.